Part II: Human computing

 Traditional HCI assumed a duality: users issued commands, systems responded.
 The exchange was bounded, transactional.
 But today, computing is ambient, distributed, and invisible.
 Smartphones anticipate, writing tools co-create, navigation adapts in real time.

-When systems learn, reason, and anticipate, reshaping our patterns and decisions, the question becomes: where does the human end and the computer begin?
+When systems learn, reason, and anticipate, reshaping our patterns and decisions, where does the human end and the computer begin?

-What emerges is hybrid intelligence: systems where human imagination and machine computation become coauthors of an evolving thought process.
+What emerges is co-intelligence: systems where human imagination and machine computation become coauthors of an evolving thought process.
 We no longer script machines; we speak to them.

-What’s more, AI changes too.
-It adapts to our creative patterns, learns from our preferences, and evolves alongside us.
+AI, in turn, adapts to our creative patterns, learns from our preferences, and evolves alongside us.
+This mutual shaping, where human insight and algorithmic reasoning interlace, is the essence of Human Computing.

 The choice before us